ropensci/treedata.table/README.md

 `treedata.table` is a library for syncing data between a dataset and the tipcs of trees to enable efficient data and taxon management, as well as on-the-fly indexing and data selection in comparative analyses.

+More detailed information on `treedata.table` can be found on the different vignettes or in the [package's website](https://ropensci.github.io/treedata.table/)

 ## Contributing

 Please see our [contributing guide](CONTRIBUTING).